How to Create a $100 Website for Startups?

 You can learn more about why Pebble failed.
 Business Insider’s analysis of Pebble drives deep inside about what went wrong.
 It’s fascinating to find out that even after having great sales and stealing Apple’s thunder – the company couldn’t survive.

 Why did Pebble fail?
 There are surely many reasons, but without a doubt, one of the key factors is the evolution of the wrist-worn wearable market.
 That market matured very fast, and when consumer electronics markets mature, they get spread in two dimensions as the players fight for share, dramatically lowering the price floor, and raising the product bar.
 Margins then get very skinny, or even negative, for all but a few (usually two) vendors, and sales for products lying between those two axes often dry up.
-This happened with, who are looking like they will go insolvent within a year.
+This happened with Jawbone as well, who are looking like they will go insolvent within a year.
 FitBit and Apple now dominate, with a few Android watches and a smattering of wrist-based activity trackers from other vendors thrown in.

 Now whether your startup will be a success or not – you need a website to showcase your product or services.